-The following table presents projected voucher utilization for MTW vouchers and Public Housing occupancy for HACSB's single remaining Public Housing unit at the end of FY 2025.
+The following table presents projected voucher utilization for MTW vouchers and Public Housing occupancy for HACSB's single remaining Public Housing unit at the end of FY 2026.

-Housing Assistance Payment (HAP) expenses have risen over the previous several years and are expected to increase further in FYE 2025, while funding has not kept pace with the rising costs.
-As a result, HACSB is planning to reduce leasing in the HCV program to align with program funding and avoid a shortfall situation.
+Housing Assistance Payment (HAP) expenses have risen over the previous several years and are expected to increase further in FYE 2026, while funding has not kept pace with the rising costs.
+As a result, HACSB is planning to continue to reduce leasing in the HCV program to align with program funding and avoid a shortfall situation.
+We plan to achieve this through natural program attrition.

 The MTW Public Housing units anticipated to be leased include one single-family home in AMP 180 comprising twelve unit-months.
-A total of 1 family is expected to be served through Public Housing during FY 2025.
+A total of 1 family is expected to be served through Public Housing during FY 2026.